ChainAgnostic/CAIPs/CAIPs/caip-211.md

 ## Abstract

-Without a profile of this CAIP which defines implicit values for a namespace, setting the `rpcDocuments` and `rpcEndpoints` values in the `scopeObject`s of a [CAIP-25][] negotiation does not make much sense.
-Once those implicit values have been set, however, the meaning of any explicit values in [CAIP-25][] negotiations or other scope expressions can be deterministic and evolve over time.
+Without a profile of this CAIP which defines implicit values for a given namespace, setting the `rpcDocuments` and `rpcEndpoints` values in the `scopeObject`s of a [CAIP-25][] negotiation could be seen as a security risk within that namespace, since either a custom endpoint or a custom re-definition of a common method or event syntax or semantics would be harder for the respondent to detect.
+Once those implicit values have been profiled and published, however, the meaning of any explicit values in [CAIP-25][] negotiations or other scope expressions have an explicit baseline making RPC security postures more deterministic.

 ## Motivation

-Allowing experimentation and extension within certain local contexts (like a specific network within a namespace, or a specific community of usage of a network) without compromising the integrity and security of the broader community requires a flexible and layer mechanism for negotiating authorities over routing and RPC method/notification definitions.
+This deterministic expression of variations in RPC routing and behavior is a precondition for explicit and informed user consent to be gotten about these variations, in addition to supporting clarity between the multiple agents connecting that consenting user to a network.
+This enables flexible and layered mechanism for negotiating authorities over routing and RPC method/notification definitions.
+In turn, this allows experimentation and extension within certain local contexts (like a specific network within a namespace, or a specific community of usage of a network) without compromising the integrity and security of the broader community.

 ## Specification